HL7/davinci-epdx/source/pages/1-1_Overview.md

 #### 1-1-1-3 Bulk FHIR via Alternate Secure Transport

 The Patient-everything operation enables the use of Bulk FHIR, using such formats as ND-Json.
 This IG does not define the alternate secure transport mechanisms that may be used for exchange between Health Plans.
-However, the IG does allow for the use of Bulk FHIR formats to exchange data.
+However, the IG does allow for the use of Bulk FHIR formats to exchange data for an individual member where the member has authorized that exchange.

 ### 1-1-2 Provenance